LZajmi/Artix-7-FPGA-Dev-Board/README.md

 ## Example Projects

-This repository also includes example projects that demonstrate the use of various board features:

 - **DDR3 Memory Test**: Demonstrates interfacing with the AS4C256M16D3 DDR3 memory.
 - **HDMI Output**: A simple video output project using the HDMI 1.4 interface.
 - **PCIe Communication**: An example of using the PCIe x1 slot for data transfer.